akhilerm/Castle/readme.md

 changes in `verify.sh` to recognize the new language.
 A language is recognized depending on the file extension of the solution.

 changes in `driver.sh` . make changes specific to the language in the case statement for the language.

+create a new driver file for the language which is invoked from `driver.sh`

 changes in `ShellController.php` in `request()` method so that the solution file for new language is created.